smallmultiples/sketch-chippencharts/README.md

 #### Random values

-If you don't have data yet, but still want to design a bar chart for your mockup, you can use the option to apply random values.
+If you don't have data yet but still want to design a bar chart for your mockup, you can use the option to apply random values.
 You can also apply not-so-random values when choosing trend up or trend down.

 <img width="888" src="https://raw.githubusercontent.com/smallmultiples/sketch-chippencharts/master/images/showcase1-o.gif" title="How Chippen charts works">